rancher/rancher-docs/docs/getting-started/installation-and-upgrade/install-upgrade-on-a-kubernetes-cluster/rollbacks.md

 :::

-**Result:** all Rancher-related resources should be cleaned up on the local cluster.
+**Result:** all Rancher-related resources should be cleaned up on the upstream (local) cluster.

 See the [rancher/rancher-cleanup repo](https://github.com/rancher/rancher-cleanup) for more details and source code.

 #### Step 2: Restore the Backup and Bring Up Rancher

-At this point, there should be no Rancher-related resources on the local cluster.
-Therefore, technically, you will do the same as migrating Rancher to a new cluster.
+At this point, there should be no Rancher-related resources on the upstream cluster.
+Therefore, the next step will be the same as if you were migrating Rancher to a new cluster that contains no Rancher resources.

 Follow these [instructions](./migrate-rancher-to-new-cluster.md) to install the Rancher-Backup Helm chart and restore Rancher to its previous state.
 Please keep in mind that:
-1. Step 3 can be skipped, because the Cert-Manager app should still exist on the local cluster if it was installed before.
+1. Step 3 can be skipped, because the Cert-Manager app should still exist on the upstream (local) cluster if it was installed before.
 2. At Step 4, install the Rancher version you intend to roll back to.

 ## Rolling Back to Rancher v2.5.0+